laibashakir/Factors_contributing_Income_inequality-ML-DL-/README.md

 # Factors_contributing_Income_inequality_Pakistan-ML-DL-
-Income Inequality findings from Pakistan Data:
 Income inequality has been a persistent issue in Pakistan, despite its economic growth in recent years.
-This brief report highlights the main trends and factors contributing to income inequality in the country using data up to 2021.
+This brief report highlights the main trends and factors contributing to income inequality in the country using data up to 2021, Using different Machine learning and Deep learning models.

 **Key Findings:**
 A measure of income inequality known as the Gini coefficient has revealed that